How to Write a Letter of Intent: Examples & Templates

 [Your Name]

 Need a cover letter instead of a letter of intent?
-Explore the resources below from certified career experts:
+Explore the resources below from Certified Professional Resume Writers:

 What to include in a letter of intent